apollographql/apollo-client/docs/source/caching/cache-field-behavior.md

 Note that if you call `readField(fieldName)`, it returns the value of the specified field from the current object.
 If you pass an object as a _second_ argument to `readField`, (e.g., `readField("id", task)`), `readField` instead reads the specified field from the specified object.
 In the above example, reading the `id` field from existing `Task` objects allows us to deduplicate the `incoming` task data.

-The pagination code above is complicated, but after you define it for your preferred pagination strategy, you can reuse it for every field that uses that strategy, regardless of the field's type.
+The pagination code above is complicated, but after you implement your preferred pagination strategy, you can reuse it for every field that uses that strategy, regardless of the field's type.
 For example:

 ```ts
 function afterIdLimitPaginatedFieldPolicy<T>() {